 You may see reference to the 5th October for tax returns – this was the old paper deadline submission deadline and was important if you had tax debt you wanted taken from employment income.

-If Limited, you have 9 months to file at Companies House after you first formed – important in the first year.
+If Limited, you have 9 months to file your accounts at Companies House after you first formed – important in the first year.
 After that its 9 months after the company year end.

-There are other important deadline dates if you work in the construction industry engaging subcontractors or take on staff/have a payroll.
+There are other important deadline dates if you work in the construction industry engaging subcontractors or take on staff/have a payroll that we have written other blogs on.

 Do I need to be VAT registered?
 Should I be?

-You need to be VAT registered (in most cases) when you reach £85,000 of sales.
+You need to be VAT registered (in most cases) when you reach £85,000 of sales in a 12 month period.

 Initially you only want to consider registration in a few circumstances (you provide mainly services to reasonable size/VAT registered companies for example).